When it comes to providing opportunities to people with disabilities, Westchester County is committed to doing everything it can.

 Equal Access Westchester

-Equal Access Westchester, a new program and Web site launched March 12, will be promoting accessibility for people with disabilities throughout Westchester County.
+Equal Access Westchester, a new program and Web site launched March 12, promotes accessibility for people with disabilities throughout Westchester County.
 It is a unique partnership between the Westchester Independent Living Center and four Westchester County organizations.
 The Equal Access Westchester Web site provides information on accessible transportation, dining, shopping, lodging, and recreation venues in Westchester County; ADA (Americans with Disabilities Act) information; tax incentives for businesses; and Westchester County's Livable Communities Initiative.

 Disability Resource guide